 Only solves height issues

-Intact → standard seal kit
+Flange intact → Standard seal kit

-Cracked/broken → repair ring kit
+Cracked or broken → Repair ring kit

-Too low → spacer kit
+Too low → Spacer kit

-Rocking toilet → repair ring recommended
+Rocking toilet → Reinforced flange kit recommended

-Beginner → wax-free seal
+Beginner → Wax‑free seal recommended

-Experienced → traditional wax ring
+Experienced DIY → Traditional wax ring

-Disconnect the water line
+Disconnect water supply line

 Remove mounting bolts

-Lift the toilet straight up
+Lift toilet straight up

-Place it on a protective surface.
+Place on protective surface

 Check for: